 Basing this case study at Westminster also gives the PhD an even higher boost.
 The average master’s-level degree is closer to 36 semester hours; thus, if a student earned a standard master degree and chose to go to a school that didn’t require the learning of Greek and Hebrew, the PhD would top out at 72 semester hours and 2 languages, compared to the DMin requiring well over 100 semester hours of coursework regardless.

 This means that it is perfectly possible -and indeed, likely – to have a PhD who has completed about half as many semester hours as a DMin.
+This doesn’t take into account that many PhD programs can be entered without a Master’s degree and that most Master’s degrees will not require learning Greek and Hebrew, widening this gap even further.

 There is certainly something to be said for the dissertation, but there is also certainly something to be said for potentially having gone through twice as many semester hours; granted, this is largely due to the mammoth size of the standard MDiv, but I’d contend one should take the MDiv into account.